 A list of priority actions for this supply system prior to the next update of the Urban Water Strategy in 2027 is presented below.
-Further information on actions can be found in the Urban Water Strategy, due to be published as a final draft in March 2022, and our Price Submission 2020-2023 publication on our website.
+Further information on actions can be found in our 2022 Urban Water Strategy and our Price Submission 2020-2023 publication on our website.
+Victoria's permanent water savings rules are always in place in South Gippsland, saving water on an ongoing basis.
+For additional tips about how to save water see our smart water advice.